apache/cordova-docs/docs/en/edge/cordova/events/events.resume.md

 resume
 ===========

-This event fires when a Cordova application is retrieved from the background.
+The event fires when a Cordova application is retrieved from the background.

     document.addEventListener("resume", yourCallbackFunction, false);

 Details
 -------

 Cordova consists of two code bases: native and JavaScript.
-While the native code pulls the application from the background the resume event is fired.
+The `resume` event fires when the native code pulls the application from the background.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.